k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 **Note:**

+- Fabric BI is based on Exago, so the names of the folders and reports are based on Exago.
-- If the user that is logged into BI Designer is not assigned any access rules, he will get a read-only access to Exago folders and reports.
+- If the user that is logged into BI Designer is not assigned any access rules, he will get a read-only access to the Fabric BI (that is, Exago) folders and reports.
 - If the user is an owner of a folder or a report, he will have full access to it regardless of the access level assigned to his role on this folder/report.

-**How Do I Set Access Level?**
+**How Do I Set an Access Level?**

 To define the access level to a Fabric role, run the Fabric command **set_bi_access** with the following input:

-1. Folder name or report name (optional), if not provided the command is executed on the <project name> folder.
+1. Folder name or report name (optional).
+If the folder or report name is not provided, the command is executed on the <project name> folder.
-2. Path (optional), the full path to the folder from the root folder.
+2. Path (optional) - the full path to the folder from the root folder.
 Applicable if the folder is not a root.
 3. Fabric role (mandatory).
 4. Access level, one of the three values must be sent:
    * Unrestricted / CreateContent / ReadOnly